phiryll/phiryll.github.io/README.md

 ## Projects

-These are not projects which already have repositories, which can be found at [my github profile page](https://github.com/phiryll).
+These are not projects which already have repositories, which can be found on my [profile page](https://github.com/phiryll) and [gists](https://gist.github.com/phiryll).
 Some of these are in the formative stages, while others are things that I've actually done at least once.
 They all need their own distinct repositories once details start to get fleshed out (project names, in particular).

 * [Revision Control for Data](projects/data-history.md)
 * [Lexicographic Byte Order Encoding](projects/lexicographic.md)